FraidOfWater/Exp-Image-Sorter/README.md

       Do some testing.
       Do some polish.
-(Disable scroll for canvasimage for animated) About releasing:
+(Disable scroll for canvasimage for animated) Change this README to a GUIDE on all the features, much like author's version.
+About releasing:

       It would be cool to have a singular, compiled version of this fork released on the authors original releases page.